 I genuinely think this is the least that could be done by online retailers amongst the current crisis we face and I'm just making an effort to publicise our actions in order to encourage other shops to adopt the same practices, and to make it the minimum that consumers come to expect.

-Although the contributions from this little shop will be very small, with funding coming in from thousands of other online shops, Shopify funds have the financial sway to make a real difference through the projects they choose to back.
+Although the contributions from this little shop will be very small, with funding coming in from thousands of other online shops, Shopify funds as a whole do have the financial sway to make a real difference through the projects they choose to back.

 Carbon offsetting in particular is not a perfect solution and comes with it's fair share of criticism, mainly as it does nothing to curb emissions generated in the first place and many specific investment schemes, particularly in the US, have been ineffective (often funding an area that didn't need saving) or had their true impact miscalculated.
 Nevertheless, I do believe, especially when done right, it is one of many steps in the right direction.

 Neo pigment, water-based inks are 100% non-hazardous, toxin-free and vegan friendly.
 They meet the strictest industry standards as defined by Oeko-Tex 100 safety applications for infant wear, Global Organic Textiles (GTOTS-3V), Residues Standard List (RSL) and the American Association of Textile Chemists and Colorists.

 Eco solvent inks derive from ether extracts taken from refined mineral oil.
 While they still contain harmful solvents, they have a lower VOC content than standard solvent inks and are significantly less hazardous.